 She tells us:

-I’m a rookie mom to a 1 year old little guy who has always HATED with a vehement (and very vocal) passion being contained in any way – especially in his pack-n-play.
+I’m a rookie mom to a one-year-old little guy who has always HATED with a vehement (and very vocal) passion being contained in any way – especially in his pack-n-play.
 But, I was determined to find ANY way to make use of something we spent a pretty big chunk of change on.
 Inspiration struck, as it so often does, in the sale aisle at Target, in the form of 100 plastic balls for $15.

 That $15 magically transformed the pack-n-play of DOOM into the SUPERFUN Ball pit of happiness.
 Which means I can get dressed without worrying about a surprisingly quick toddler going down the stairs “too fast”.